Amish farmer alleges George Santos wrote him bad check in exchange for puppies - Local News 8

 Neither Santos nor his lawyers responded to requests for comment on the details of the allegations.

-Days after the exchange, Santos participated in an adoption event at a pet supply story in Staten Island, New York, according to the business’ former owner, Daniel Avissato.
+Days after the exchange, Santos participated in an adoption event at a pet supply store in Staten Island, New York, according to the business’ former owner, Daniel Avissato.

 Avissato told CNN that he wrote a check to Santos’ charity supporting pets after the event, but when he viewed the bank transaction online saw that the organization’s name had been crossed and replaced with the name Anthony Devolder, a version of Santos’ full name he often used as a pseudonym.